vkdolea/age-system/README.md

 - **Spanish**: by Discord user *ForjaSalvaje#2419*.

 ## Change log
+### 0.6.5 [2021-xx-xx]
+#### Added
+- New layout for Vehicle sheet.

+#### Fix
+- Expanded "Range" field for weapons to accomodate bigger numbers.
+- Issue causing modified Ability value to be hidden even when a Modifier was applied to it.
+- Code cleanup.

 ### 0.6.5 [2021-05-01]
 #### Fix
 - Bug causing spaceship description to disappear when sending to compendium.